Ok, so this is a quick FAQ with the most asked questions about my haunt.

 - Animate, and edit your video using standard video editing techniques and using the trace to know where everything will end up.

-- Hide the trace in your editor and render the video.
+- Hide the trace in your editor and render the video in the same resolution again.

 - Set up everything just like in steps 2 and 3 and show your video in fullscreen.
 Everything should line up perfectly.